 Assistance Dogs are welcome.

-The show will always start promptly at the advertised time.
-We recommend that you arrive at least 15 minutes prior to the time printed on your ticket.
+At His Majesty’s Theatre the start time is the time printed on your ticket, the show will always start promptly at the advertised time.
+We recommend that you arrive at least 20 minutes prior to the time printed on your ticket.
+Access to the Bars and foyers will be from 1 hour prior to this time and access to the auditorium will be 30 minutes before the performance start time.

 For some shows we may have to ask you to wait for a suitable break in the performance before we can allow you to take your seats.
 Occasionally this can mean waiting until the interval.
 The admission of latecomers is solely at the discretion of the Duty Manager.